stroiman/go-dom/README.md

 # go-dom - Headless browser for Go

+## BRANCH SPECIFIC NOTES!

+> [!WARNING]
+>
+> Do not base work off this branch; it is continuously rebased.

+This branch exists as a tool to drive the implementation of new features in main.
+The code has a simple failing test that loads an HTMX app into the browser.
+The errors generated are used to prioritise what to implement next in main.

+When the new feature is in main, this branch is rebased, and the next features is determined.

+Once the existing test no longer fails; More functionality will be added to the HTMX app to drive the implementation of UI event handlers, form behaviour, etc.

+## Original readme

 > [!NOTE]
 >
 > This is still in development, and has not reached a level of usability.